1) Definition of an Offshore Company

 10. Switzerland: Corporation (AG), limited liability company (GmbH) and branch of foreign company are governed by the Swiss Code of Obligations.

-Officially Switzerland is not an offshore jurisdiction, but due to its taxation system it obtains the features of the offshore zone and becomes very attractive for the offshore companies’ formation.
-Switzerland has agreements with more than 100 other states for the double taxation avoidance.
+Officially Switzerland is not an offshore jurisdiction, but due to its tax incentives and taxation system it obtains the features of the offshore zone and becomes very attractive for the offshore companies' formation.
+Switzerland has agreements with more than 100 other states for the avoidance of double taxation treaties.
 Tax system in Switzerland is different for every canton, so it is possible to register a company at the canton which offers the lowest taxation.
 At the moment Schwyz and Zug are the most attractive cantons for the offshore company formation.

 Switzerland tax resident companies are taxed on their worldwide income (except profits from foreign branches and foreign immovable property) whereas non-Switzerland tax resident companies are taxed only on income generated in Switzerland.

 To arrange a consultation for legal or professional advice services and detailed information regarding the offshore company incorporation process, the required documents for offshore company registration, offshore jurisdictions, bank account opening for an offshore structure, and due diligence about offshore countries' legal system and regulations, please fill in the form and we will contact you as soon as possible.